About Annapurna Base Camp Trek

 Poon Hill is one of the most famous viewpoints of the Annapurna region.
 Located just above Ghorepani Village, Trekkers usually walk up to Poon Hill for a short hike.
+To watch the sunrise, most trekkers leave the village of Ghorepani early in the morning to journey to Poon Hill.
 From here, you can see tempting sunrise and sunset along with the western Himalayan Mountains.

-Annapurna Base Camp is situated at 4,130 meters.
-It is the base of the world's tenth highest mountains Mt.
+The base camp of Mt Annapurna is situated at 4,130 meters.
+It is the base of the world's tenth highest mountain Mt.
 Annapurna (8,091 m).
 From here, you will get to see panoramic views of the Annapurna Range and several other mountains.
-Passing through several villages, lush forests, and farmlands, you will reach the Annapurna Base Camp.
+Passing through several villages, lush forests, and farmlands, you will reach the base camp.